- What is an accounts payable (AP) policy?

 Roles and responsibilities

-Detailing who is responsible for performing what in the AP process creates accountability.
+Detailing who's responsible for what in the AP process creates accountability.
 It typically includes roles such as:

 - Accounts payable team: Verifies and processes invoices